 Jim: ...a hundred hours?

-Erin: --what we really say is, eight to 10 quality hours of really delving into all the, you know, the 12 different areas in Ready to Wed, you know, delving into all of those and really looking at what are we bringing?
+Erin: What we really say is 8 to 10 quality hours of really delving into all the, you know, the 12 different areas in, you know, delving into all of those and really looking at what are we bringing?
 What is our plan?
 How are we gonna do this?
 What do we want it to even look like?
 You know, and discussing all the issues and the challenges that we might face.

 Erin: And it’s an exciting time to really connect with one another, maybe with a therapist, a pastor, with a mentor couple who can walk with you as you engage in this, such an exciting time of life.

-Jim: Yeah, Jean and I did that, where there probably, I'm thinking back, there were probably eight or nine couples in this class that we did.
-It was called Becoming On by Jerry and Donna Lawson in San Diego.
-And what was really fascinating is like three of the couples got up after the first or second session and walked [out].
-(Laughing) And Jean and I are looking at each other like, "Oh, my goodness."
+Jim: Yeah, Jean and I did that, where there probably, I’m thinking back, there were probably eight or nine couples in this class that we did.
+It was calledby Jerry and Donna Lawson in San Diego.
+And what was really fascinating is like three of the couples got up after the first or second session and walked out.
+(Laughing) And Jean and I are looking at each other like, “Oh, my goodness.”

 John: And they just walked out?